 Medical writer salaries vary from city to city and region to region.
 Compensation also depends on the writer’s experience, the type of employer, and the type of work.

-Sites such as Salary.com, PayScale.com, and Glassdoor.com indicate that a salary range for a junior‑level or beginning medical writer is $52,000 to $80,000 annually and a salary range for a medical editor is $40,000 to $80,000 annually.
+Sites such as Salary.com, PayScale.com, and Glassdoor.com indicate that a salary range for a junior-level or beginning medical writer is $52,000 to $80,000 annually and a salary range for a junior-level or beginning medical editor as $57,000 to $75,000 annually.

-The AMWA Salary Survey provides an in‑depth analysis of medical communication salary data by experience level, degree, industry categories, and much more.
+The AMWA Medical Communication Compensation Report provides an in-depth analysis of medical communication salary data by experience level, degree, industry categories, and much more.

 While medical writers come from all educational and professional backgrounds, they do share some traits.
 Medical writers have an interest and flair for both science and writing.
 They also have a clear understanding of medical concepts and ideas and are able to present data and its interpretation in a way the target audience will understand.